petrum/tiles/README.md

 * ```main.cpp``` tries to solve the problem brute-force in a generic way
 * we parameterize both stripes and the length
 * it is very slow
+* the implementation is similar with placing each tile individually
+* as we place then we check size, and the edges to the previous stripe

 ## customized approach
 * instead of solving all the problems, we try to solve the length = 30 specific problem.